canonical/snapd/CONTRIBUTING.md

   a [draft PR][github-draft] to avoid the risk of other reviewers wasting time on something that has not been agreed upon.
 - `Needs Samuele review`: Samuele (@pedronis) is our architect, and this label will summon his attention.
-Do not use unless you want @pedronis to review your branch.
+Do not use it unless you want @pedronis to review your branch.
 If making big or deep changes, then ping Samuele in advance.
 The tag will then be added if necessary.
 - `Needs security review`: similar to above, but with a security focus.
 If your